Pulitzer Prize Fiction Winner

 Summary

-Narrated by a wry, bookish thirteen-year-old, the novel follows Jaimie and his feckless physician father as they join the rush to the California gold fields in 1849, encountering a parade of frontier eccentrics along the way.
-Taylor leans on the picaresque tradition, blending tall-tale humor with period detail drawn from diaries and newspapers.
-It offered mid-century readers a comic counterweight to the era's heavier psychological fiction.
+A wry, bookish thirteen year old narrates the journey of Jaimie and his feckless physician father as they join the rush to the California gold fields in 1849, encountering a parade of frontier eccentrics along the way.
+Taylor leans on the picaresque tradition, blending tall tale humor with period detail drawn from diaries and newspapers.
+It offered midcentury readers a comic counterweight to the era's heavier psychological fiction.

 ”